|Code||Course Title / Description|

 |MUSC161||Introduction to Conducting 1 credit|

 Introduction to basic conducting patterns and problems.
-Student will demonstrate leadership gestures and conduct a small group in hymn tunes and chorales in duple and triple divisions.
-Discussions include rehearsal and performance logistics.
-Fall Semester.
+Students will demonstrate leadership gestures and conduct a small group in folk melodies, hymn tunes and chorales in duple and triple schemes.
+Prepatory beat anacrusis, the ferrmata and release will also be practiced.

 |MUSC181||ELS Certification Piano 1 credit|

 Private 30-minute lessons.
 Development of keyboard skills for the elementary classrooms of the schools in the Evangelical Lutheran Synod, emphasizing basic keyboard proficiency leading to the performance of folk song, hymnody and the music of the Lutheran liturgy.
-Prerequisite: Consent of education department.
+Prerequisite: Consent of the Education department.

 |MUSC190||Instruction I 1 credit|